amollberg/fragmap/README.md

     pip install curses-2.2-cp27-none-win_amd64.whl

-Npyscreen itself has to be built from the included npyscreen/ directory, as we require some non-standard functionality that has been patched into this directory.
+Npyscreen itself will be installed automatically as a dependency by pip.
+Note that a custom version compiled for this application is required as we require some non-standard functionality.
-Simply do:

-    cd npyscreen/
-    python setup.py install